Prince-123p/first_repo/README.md

 # first_repo
 my name is Prince Pal
 <br>
-it is my first repo.
+it is my first repo. prince